 Those in opposition strongholds are the ones who’ve sworn never to buy from you.

-Today is Election Day.
+Campaigns are in the air.
+Election Day draws nigh.
 Today, we buy what has been on sale for the better part of this year – promises of a better tomorrow.
 Yes, the election period is characteristic of a buyer (voter)-seller (politician) relationship.
 Here are three (sales) things we can learn from it-prospecting, presenting and closing